codingPhuc/obsidian_git_computer_network/importance for final exam/Network protocols.md

 between computer and servers over a network you can also used your computer as a server

-somethime ftp can be anonymous or
+somethime ftp can be anonymous or they need you to have acount give the ability of website designner to upload to the server data is send in clear text so it is not very secure secure ftp is